Appointments

 We will use the information you give us to choose the most suitable doctor, nurse or health professional to help you.

-Telephone triage will be offered to patients enquiring about the availability of some day appointment.
+Telephone triage will be offered to patients who request telephone appointment.

 Should you need to be seen by the doctor, it will be the triage doctor’s discretion and an appointment time may be given.